How to transition from temporary to permanent residence: Guide for 2024

 If you live in Croatia and are approaching the five-year mark, this post is for you.
 Once temporary residents are here for five continuous years, they qualify to apply for permanent residence.

 The five years are calculated from the start date of your first temporary residence permit, not the date you arrived in Croatia.
 This start date will be on your first identification card.

 Temporary residents are just that: temporary.
-In most cases, but not all, temporary residents must re-apply for residency every year increasing the risk that they could be be denied and kicked out depending on their basis and nationality.
-EU residents usually are granted an automatic five-year temporary residence permit, so they only need to apply the one time.
+In most cases, but not all, temporary residents must re-apply for residency every year, increasing the risk of being denied and kicked out depending on their basis and nationality.
+EU/EEA residents usually are granted an automatic five-year temporary residence permit, so they only need to apply one time.

-Permanent residency is a big milestone, which affords several privileges including:
+Permanent residency is a big milestone that affords several privileges, including:

 How to transition from temporary to permanent residence in Croatia

 The general rule of thumb when applying for a new temporary residence permit is to visit the police two months before the expiration of your current permit to start the application process.
 It’s a little bit different for permanent residency.

 The police will not allow you to start your permanent residency application until the day AFTER your temporary permit expires.
 This doesn’t mean you shouldn’t still visit the police two months in advance.